BboyAkers/austinakers.com/content/blog/v-card-in-depth.md

 1. `'v-card--flat': props.flat,` - we apply the `'v-card--flat` class to our card component if `props.flat` is `true`
 2. `'v-card--hover': props.hover && !(props.disabled || props.flat),` - we apply the `'v-card--hover'` class to our card component if `props.hover` is true AND we don't have our disabled prop or flat prop true.
 Since we do have a **flat** prop the `'v-card--hover'` class isn't applied.

 With this we went from `<v-card flat />` to checking if that prop exists.
 If it does exist we want to do a certain thing within our Vuetify component.
 Very similar to how props are used building out component in vue or any other web component framework.
+Not too bad right? 🙂

-to be continued.........
+Overall the `VCard` component along with many others in Vuetify are not as scary to look into once a foothole is found.
+The general paradigms we see are quite similar to how many people would build vue components.
+Outside of custom components such as `<Tag />` the pattern that's most prevalent and heavily emphasized in this library emphasis is **composability**.
+When looking further into the component you'll see many imported composables used to make the `VCard` component what it is.